Butter Braid: History

 These braided pastries were first sold at a farmer's market in West Bend, Iowa by Ken and Marlene Banwart.
 In the winter of 1990, the week before Christmas, the Banwarts received 60 calls from people who wanted to purchase their braided pastries.
 As demand for the product grew, the Banwarts began to freeze their pastries and let them rise overnight instead of baking them fresh every day.

 In May 1991, Ken and Marlene created the Butter Braid brand name for their braided pastries and formed the company, Country Maid, Inc. Butter Braid pastries were then produced and marketed on a larger scale.
 It was also at this time that they began incorporating various fillings into the pastry.

 Butter Braid braided pastries are still produced by Country Maid, Inc. in West Bend, Iowa.

 Fundraising

 In 2002, the decision was made to remove Butter Braid pastry products from retail stores.
-The company decided to make the Butter Braid pastries a fundraising-only brand to further their mission of "Helping Others Help Themselves."
+The company decided to make the Butter Braid pastries a fundraising-only brand.
 Butter Braid pastry fundraisers feature high per-item profit, short turnaround time, and online ordering.

 Since 1991, Butter Braid pastry products have helped raise over $267 million for nonprofits across the United States.
 The fundraising brand works with more than 15,000 fundraisers a year.

 Butter Braid fundraising began selling online through My Fundraising Place in 2019.
 More than 4,000 fundraisers ran through the platform in its first year of operation.

 Butter Braid brand products are represented by over 75 independent dealers across the United States.
 Each dealer services an exclusive territory and carries a unique product and flavor lineup.